Apparently I’m quite unusual; here’s my secret.

 If you want to live a life with little regrets, it really helps to learn how to forgive yourself and others.

 In some ways, letting go of regret and forgiving other people are actually two sides of the same coin.
-After all, letting go of regret is ultimately about self-forgiveness.
+After all, letting go of regret is ultimately about self-forgiveness and self-compassion (here's a meditation that can help with that).

 So, how do you forgive things that you don’t think you can forgive?